mrciolino/wiki-backup/timeline.md

 - The party leaves Hastow.
 Narascus stays behind in Hastow to run his Monastary.

-- The party goes into the caves under Hastow
+- The party goes into the caves under Hastow.

+- In the cave system the party encounters Darmuth's forces.

 - Drakham's mother Adalynn joins the party.
 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.